A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended versions of Quinn's TQFT

 \subsubsection{The basic case}

-We now sketch the proof of the fact that the bifunctor, can be given the structure of a symmetric monoidal bifunctor, with respect to the symmetric monoidal structure, $\sqcup$, in $\tcob{n}$, whose construction we just sketched\footnote{see \S\ref{sec:mon_tcob} for a quick outline,}, and the symmetric monoidal structure in $\vProfGrphf$, outlined in \S \ref{Prof as sym mon bicat}.
-The latter symmetric monoidal structure is a particular case of that of the bicategory of $\Vect$-enriched productors, which is discussed in \cite[Corollary 6.6]{Hansen-Shulman:constructing:2019}, in a more general context, and using the language of symmetric monoidal pseudo double categories.
+We now sketch the proof of the fact that the bifunctor, can be given the structure of a symmetric monoidal bifunctor, with respect to the symmetric monoidal structure, $\sqcup$, in $\tcob{n}$, whose construction we just sketched and the symmetric monoidal structure in $\vProfGrphf$, mentioned in \S \ref{sum:conv_prof}.
+The latter symmetric monoidal structure is a particular case of that of the bicategory of $\Vect$-enriched productors, which is discussed in \cite[Corollary 6.6]{Hansen-Shulman:constructing:2019}.